TheDotBat/NGPL/README.md

 ## How it Works

-- **`compile-Nebula.bat`** is a batch script that automates the compilation of C files using the GCC compiler.
+- **`compile-NGPL.bat`** is a batch script that automates the compilation of C files using the GCC compiler.
 - It takes a C source file as input and produces an executable in the `dist` directory.

 ### Script Parameters